A career is created from a lifetime of work.

 For nearly 30 years the Good Schools Guide has provided trusted help and advice to parents, helping them with one of the most important questions they face - choosing the right school for their child.
-The Good Careers Guide (GCG) is a natural development of that help, aimed particularly at young people making decisions about their futures.
+The Good School Guide: Careers (GSGC) is a natural development of that help, aimed particularly at young people making decisions about their futures.

-Over 65% of the jobs that current school leavers will be working in by 2025 are yet to be created.
+Over 65% of the jobs that current school leavers will be working in by the year 2025 are yet to be created.

-Transferable skills and practical abilities are therefore essential and will ensure anyone is able to find employment in a multitude of areas.
+Transferable skills and practical abilities are therefore essential and will ensure anyone can find employment in a multitude of areas.

 As a rule, we all understand and share the cookie cutter process and pattern of schooling - attend school - learn- sit exams- leave school.
 Once school is over the pathway to a career looks very different from person to person with everyone's experience being unique.
 Today, it is expected that most people will work in at least two or three different areas during their lifetime.

 Some of the things that this guide will help you work out are what qualifications are on offer, how to assess them and discover what their outcomes will be?

 Apprenticeships are very much in favour at present but what are they?
 What is the difference between an apprenticeship and a degree apprenticeship and what questions should you ask before joining an apprenticeship program?
 Perhaps reading some of our reviews the training programs on offer will help with what can feel like a difficult decision.

 Our guide is also here to give advice on how to what to put and what not to put into your CV.
 For those who are currently in the grey area between education and employment, we have listed our favourite words of wisdom regarding how to cope with the actual process of applying for a job.